Trans Life

 And I’m still privileged in other ways too, because imagine someone who also gets dysphoria from their body hair but can’t afford an epilator.
 Or who maybe has a hairy back and lives alone and has no way to remove it!

-I tried seeing if I could just shave with the electric razor head and not epilate… nope.
-The hair grows so fast I’d have to still do it twice a week, but since it only cuts the hair so close I was eternally covered in stubble.
+Early on, I tried seeing if I could just shave with the electric razor head and not epilate… nope.
+The hair grew so fast I’d have to shave twice a week, but since it doesn’t shave all that close, I was eternally covered in stubble.

 And that made epilation take longer, because there was more stubble than usual, and it was a disaster all around.
-Also, to note, even after epilating, I can feel the stubble.
-It’s never all the way smooth and hairless.
-NEVER.
+Also, to note, even after epilating, I could feel the stubble.
+It was never all the way smooth and hairless.
+Never.

-Maybe if HRT finally thins/slows my body hair someday it will be, but for now, this is where I’m at.
-And so here’s the other question that’s plagued me about this since before I was even sure I was transgender.
+But here’s the other question that’s plagued me about this since before I was even sure I was trans.

-I have seen women with hairy legs and arms.
+I‘ve seen cis women with hair on their legs and arms.
 It’s fine.
-Hairy anyone, who cares?
 People can (and should) be as hairy or hairless as they like.
 So why does it bother me?
-Why do *I* not want to be hairy?
+Why do I not want to be hairy?

-Is it because I associate it with being a man, because I had body hair when I presented as/thought I was a man?
+Is it because I associate it with being a man, because I had body hair when I presented as, and thought I was, a man?

-Or is it because our patriarchal, misogynistic society says “hairy = manly!” and “hairless = being a ‘good’ woman?”
-I think we’ve all seen the shit a cis woman has to deal with if she just decides to not shave her legs for a while.
+Or is it because our patriarchal, misogynistic, transphobic society says “hairy = manly!” and “hairless = being a ‘good’ woman?”
+We’ve all seen the shit a cis woman has to deal with if she just decides to not shave her legs for a while.

 If you’re not familiar with that, cis fellas, ask some of the ladies in your life.

-Anyway, if it’s because of society teaching us bad things, aren’t I just confirming and feeding into that by shaving my legs and such?
+Anyway, if I feel this way because of society teaching us bad things, am I just confirming and feeding into that by shaving my legs and such?
 Is that bad?
 Should I just let it be and tell misogyny to go fuck itself?

-I don’t want to accidentally perpetuate stereotypes or feed into things that can be used to hurt/harm other people.
+But I don’t want to do anything that can be used to hurt and harm other people.
 That’s been done to me enough in my life.
+See PARENTS WHO WILL NEVER KNOW THE REAL YOU aka MY DAD, for more on how my mom used me as a weapon to wound others.

-All I’m left with is knowing I still haven’t figured it out.
+So all I’m left with is knowing I still haven’t figured it out.
 I don’t know why body hair spikes my dysphoria.
-It could be one reason or the other, or more likely some combination of both.

-But what I HAVE figured out is that regardless of the reason, my body hair being gone makes me happy and lessens my dysphoria, and that’s a good enough reason for now.
-It’s got to be.
+What I have figured out is that, regardless of the reason, my body hair being gone makes me happy and lessens my dysphoria.

 Tilly Bridges, end transmission.